kjfeeley/Data-availability/README.md

 # Data-availability
 This repository contains a readme file describing the data currently uploaded in github by kjfeeley.
-Some data is private is and at this time is available by request only
+Some data is private is available by request only at this time.

 Public Repositories: